blghtr/plastinka_sales_predictor/deployment/README.md

 ## Data Storage

-The application creates a local data storage directory (default: `~/.plastinka_sales_predictor/`) to store the SQLite database, trained models, logs, and other artifacts.
+The application uses PostgreSQL database for data storage.
+Trained models, logs, and other artifacts are stored in a local data storage directory (default: `~/.plastinka_sales_predictor/`).